Intelligent Material Numbers – outdated habit or good practice?

 1. Product Variants

-2. Familarity of different design revisions
+2. Familiarity of different design revisions

 3. Defect and refurbished materials